izzybegej/GRC/README.md

 ## What This Tool Will Do

+### TODO: Reword 1, as this is more of a password policy
+### TODO: Figure out how to get the standards in here.
+Look at Cynomi (vCISO as a service)
+### TODO: Look into HIPAA, PCI-DDS, FERPA
 1. **Scan Systems Automatically** - Check Windows and (later) Linux computers for security settings
 2. **Check Against Standards** - Compare findings to NIST and ISO 27001 requirements
 3. **Create Professional Reports** - Generate PDF reports for managers and IT teams
 4. **Track Security Over Time** - Store results to show if security is getting better or worse
 5. **Secure by Design** - Built with security best practices from day one

 ## Target Security Controls
+### NOTE: You might want to punt this

 ### Windows Systems
 - Password policy enforcement